So you're thinking of buying your first home?

 A deposit - the bigger the better

 As you’ll probably be aware, when applying for a mortgage you will need to put down a deposit towards the house.
 This might be anything from 5% deposit to a much larger deposit.
-It’s worth bearing in mind that the more you’re able to put down on a deposit, the lower your repayments are likely to be.
-This is because, first of all, you’re paying off less of a loan and, secondly, the lower the Loan to Value (LTV) the lower the interest rate.
+It’s worth bearing in mind that the more you’re able to put down as a deposit, the lower your repayments are likely to be.
+This is because, first of all, you’re paying off a smaller loan and, secondly, the lower the Loan to Value (LTV) the lower the interest rate.
 Above all, whatever you opt for, the most important thing is that you feel it’s affordable.

 Step by step